General Terms And Conditions

 2.1.
 To order any item, STC shall fill in and dispatch a purchase order.
 Once sent, the order constitutes a draft purchase contract.
 An order must specifically contain:

-- name and signature of STC’s authorised representative and date of the filling in of the purchase order,
+g) name and signature of STC’s authorised representative and date of the filling in of the purchase order.

-By accepting the order, the Supplier confirms its familiarity with the content of the present GTCs and expresses its express and unconditional approval of the GTCs.
+By accepting the order, the Supplier confirms it read and understood the content of the present GTCs and expresses its express and unconditional approval of the GTCs.
 The GTCs constitute an integral part of the Contract.
 The Supplier further acknowledges that unless it expressly accepts an order, the Supplier shall be deemed to express its approval of the contents of the present GTCs by delivering the supplies according to the order.

 An order acceptance notice that contains additions, reservations, limitations or other modifications shall be regarded as rejection of the order and constitute the Supplier’s new draft of purchase contract.
-If the above is the case, the purchase contract shall only be concluded if STC confirms such a draft contract in writing and sends it back to the Supplier.
+In such a case, the purchase contract shall only be concluded if STC confirms such a draft contract in writing and sends it back to the Supplier.

-In the event the Supplier rejects an order, STC shall not be obligated to receive any item supplied.
+Should the Supplier reject an order, STC shall not be obliged to receive and/or accept any item or service delivered.
 With the refusal to receive the supplies, STC’s obligation to pay the price expires, as does the obligation of the Supplier to deliver the goods to STC.
-If that is the case, the Supplier shall not have any rights with regards to STC.
+In such a case, the Supplier shall not have any rights with regard to STC.

 2.3.
-The parties agree to use remote communication devices when concluding any purchase contracts.
+The parties agree to use means of remote communication when concluding any purchase contracts.

 3.1.
-The Supplier must submit to STC any documents required for the supplies to be received and used, as well as any documents listed in the order, and allow STC to acquire the title to the supplies, in compliance with the order (contract), the present GTCs and the relevant legal regulations.
-The documents shall be transmitted upon delivery of the supplies, unless stipulated otherwise in the order (contract).
+The Supplier must submit to STC any documents required for the supplies to be received and used, as well as any documents listed in the order, and allow STC to acquire the title to the supplies in compliance with the order (contract), the present GTCs and the relevant legal regulations.
+The documents shall be transferred at latest upon delivery of the supplies, unless stipulated otherwise in the order (contract).